 I’m not into the whole “end times” theological debates.
 I figure when it happens, it will happen.
-My time is better served ministering the gospel than calculating mysterious dates and parsing phrases that unlock secret codes.
+My time is better served by ministering the gospel than calculating mysterious dates and parsing phrases that unlock secret codes.

 I’m also not what you would call “charismatic”.
 By that I mean I don’t speak in tongues or practice any of the “spirit-filled” gifts.
 And the only time I have been known to fall down in an aisle is when I have tripped over my clown feet.

 This Sunday as I was listening to our Pastor preach out of one of the prophets I could not help but think the message sounded familiar.
-As the outcast prophet Jeremiah preached to the “believers” of his generation so too do modern day outcasts speak to the Church.
+As the outcast prophet Jeremiah preached to the “believers” of his generation so too do modern-day outcasts speak to the Church.
 Like Jeremiah, they too warn us of some very similar dangers.

-However, unlike in OT times I don’t think real prophets today hold the “office of prophet”.
+However, unlike in OT times, I don’t think real prophets today hold the “office of prophet”.
 But I do believe that God uses people to speak His truth into their lives.
 When I was listening to Jeremiah speak to Israel I could not help but feel as though I have heard all of it before.
-A frantic search through the other prophets confirmed for me this fact: as a Church we have not learned well from our past.
+A frantic search through the other prophets confirmed for me this fact: as a Church, we have not learned well from our past.
 Not only do we continue to participate in the sins of the past (albeit sometimes disguised differently), but we do so with warnings right in front of us.